Puriney/scRNA.seq.course/21-de-real.md

 <img src="21-de-real_files/figure-html/de-real-biase-ma-plot-1.png" width="672" style="display: block; margin: auto;" />

-__Exercise:__ The volcano and MA-plots for the SCDE are missing - can you generate them?
+__Exercise 3:__ The volcano and MA-plots for the SCDE are missing - can you generate them?
 Compare to the synthetic data, what do they tell you about the properties of the genes that have changed?